Christmas Historical Fiction Books

 Book Summary

 As the family and staff prepare for Christmas at Sandringham House, two old friends—Jack and Olive—find themselves reunited.
-Olive is a single mother, a typist at the BBC, and aspiring reporter who is thrilled by the opportunity to cover the events.
+Olive is a single mother, typist at the BBC, and aspiring reporter who is thrilled by the opportunity to cover the events.
 Jack is a widowed chef from New Orleans who is surprised to run into Olive after he accepts a last-minute chance to cook in the royal kitchens.

 Over the next five Christmases, Jack and Olive continue to run into each other, but Olive has a heavy secret.
 On Christmas Day, 1957, Queen Elizabeth prepares for the first televised Christmas address as Olive prepares to tell Jack her shocking truth.